 The willingness to pay for reductions in lead should also include the amount spent to avoid exposure.
-50 Building on Moretti and Neidell (2011), we provide a measure of such cost by comparing the OLS and IV estimates for the impact of lead exposure on fertility rates, and multiplying the implied number of additional babies by the USDA value of raising a child.
+46 Building on Moretti and Neidell (2011), we provide a measure of such cost by comparing the OLS and IV estimates for the impact of lead exposure on fertility rates, and multiplying the implied number of additional babies by the USDA value of raising a child.
 The idea behind that comparison is that the OLS estimate might reflect the causal effect of lead on fertility plus the (positive) bias arising from unobserved avoidance behavior.
 Under the assumption that our instruments are unrelated to household avoidance responses, the IV estimate would reflect only the causal effect of lead exposure on fertility.
 Hence, the difference should represent the implied amount invested in avoiding exposure.
-51
+47 be \$565 billion (2013 USD) for the reduction in airborne lead and \$1.3 trillion (2013 USD) for the reduction in topsoil lead.

 To provide estimates of the costs incurred in reducing lead in the air and in topsoil, we rely on the policies associated with our instrumental variables.
 During much of our sample period, refineries produced both leaded and unleaded gasoline.
-Assuming that the prices faced by consumers reflected the marginal cost by refineries, the difference between the prices of leaded and unleaded gasoline may represent a measure of the costs of those regulations.
-In the late 1980s, this difference was 10 cents per gallon (2013 USD) (EIA).
-Multiplying this difference by the consumption of unleaded gasoline (Newell and Rogers 2003), a back of the envelope calculation of the annual costs during the 1980s would be \$3 billion (2013 USD).52 This measure might be an
+Assuming that the prices faced

+44 For comparison, EPA estimated nationwide ex-ante benefits of approximately \$1.2 billion (2013 USD) for 1988 in their cost-benefit analysis of the reduction of lead in gasoline (EPA 1985).
+Because EPA did not consider fertility impacts, our findings would increase the annual overall benefits considerably.